 The good news is that once you’ve successfully built out your own DevOps capabilities, you’re able to transfer that knowledge throughout your organization.
 That fosters a culture of excellence and places your business in a better position to attract future talent.

-Outsourcing Your DevOps
+Outsourcing your DevOps

-Not just an investment in the hiring of new team members, but an investment in the time it takes to find the right talent to meet your needs.
+If building out your DevOps capabilities in-house is a process, outsourcing for the expertise is an investment.
+Not just an investment in the hiring of new team members but an investment in the time it takes to find the right talent to meet your needs.

 Another route you can take is to partner with an outside organization such as Redapt to shepherd you through the entire process of implementing DevOps.

 Our extensive experience with the development process, along with our capabilities across all platforms and tools, can greatly accelerate your adoption.
-To learn more about our capabilities, visit our DevOps Enablement page or reach out to one of our experts.
+To learn more about our capabilities, visit our DevOps enablement page or reach out to one of our experts.

-Diving Into The Tools of the Trade
+The tools of the trade

 - CI/CD pipelines to automate the building, testing, and deployment of applications

 - Kubernetes ready-data storage